Benjas333/RussianRoulettePy/README.md

 ## Getting Started
 I'm not sure.
 I did it in the rush.
 I used [Python 3.12](https://www.python.org/downloads/), I don't know if it works on older versions.
+Oh, and it probably just works on Windows for now.

 ## Install
 ### Clone this project